 Introduction to the German language.
 Exercises in aural comprehension, speaking, reading and writing reinforced by short cultural and literary texts.
 No previous knowedge of German required.
 Four hours of class, with additional drill sessions and laboratory work.
-Malloy.
+Department.

 Designed for motivated students who wish to accelerate their knowledge of German.
 Intensive study of all aspects of beginning language acquisition.
 Successful completion will allow students to place into GER 130 (third term German).
 Students who follow the sequence through GER 140 will qualify for study abroad.
 Two course credits.
-Three 50 minute and to 75 minute classes a week.
+Three 50 minute and two 75 minute classes a week.

 120S Second-Term German.

 Continued development of German grammar and its use in aural comprehension, speaking, reading and writing.
 Readings in literature and culture supplemented with video recordings.
 Three hours of class, with additional sessions and laboratory work.
-Malloy.
+Toegel.

 130F Third-Term German.

 Review of grammar, syntax and conversational techniques through work in aural comprehension, speaking, reading and writing.
 Literary texts supplemented with realia (such as news stories German songs, videos).
 Three hours of class.
 The Department.